sieu-n/awesome-modular-pytorch-lightning/README.md

   - `torchmetrics` for metrics.
   - WIP & future TODO:
     - Data augmentation from `albumentations`
-    - Object detection models and weights from `MMDetection`
+    - Semantic segmentation models and weights from `mmsegmentation`

 # Quickstart